Jlevbury/React_study/reference.md

 4. The empty array `[]` passed as the second argument to `useEffect` means that the effect should only run once, similar to `componentDidMount()` in a class component.

 Please note that the API endpoint 'https://api.example.com/data' in this example is made up and will not work.
 You would replace this with a real API endpoint if you were fetching real data.

-Great, let's create a more complex component.
+## Fetching data to display
 We will fetch data from a public API and display it in a list.
 For this example, we'll use the JSONPlaceholder API, which provides dummy data for testing and prototyping.

 Here is a step-by-step guide to create a component that fetches data from an API and displays it: